 We'll make sure you have enough money to pay your day to day living costs.
 This is called the weekly Cost of Living Allowance.
 The allowance is based on the amount the Government says someone should have to spend on their living costs such as food and TV licence - and it is different depending on each person's circumstances.
-Get more information about the Government rules on this from their website: <a href="https://www.gov.uk/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/publications/government/governm
+Get more information about the Government rules on this from their website: Social care charging for local authorities: 2024 to 2025 - GOV.UK (www.gov.uk)